How will we use your information?

 We use your bank details and national insurance number so that we can make salary payments, pension deductions, tax and national insurance contributions and administer your pension.
 For further information on how we use your information and your rights, please contact Pay – HR.Pay@Southampton.gov.uk or HR Pay, 1st Floor, One Guildhall Square, Southampton, SO14 7FP.

-Workforce & diversity information
+Workforce and diversity information

 As part of the recruitment process and also on some other occasions during your employment it will be necessary to process information about you for employment reasons.
 It will be helpful for us to obtain personal information relating to your gender, racial/ethnic origin, religious beliefs, sexual orientation, marital status and whether or not you have a disability.
 During the recruitment process, the information you provide will be separated from your application prior to short-listing.
 Any diversity information requested is anonymised and used in order that the Equal Opportunities Policy can be monitored effectively.